Suuraw/DoDo/README.md

 - Responsive design using Material UI.
 - Secure API endpoints for task management.
 - User-friendly interface for managing to-do items.

+## Deployement

+1. Configuring the API for a serverless architecture to deploy on Vercel.

 ## Getting Started